 Exterior designs and features:

-The Suzuki Baleno 2005 model holds on a restrained body that features a decent front end and typical rear-end design.
-The front end features trapezium shaped headlights on the sides of a rectangular grille, and two air intakes also designed on its front bumpers.
-The rear end pronounced by an outward sticking bumper and angular taillights.
+The Suzuki Baleno 2005 model holds on a restrained body that features a decent front end and a typical rear-end design.
+The front end features trapezium-shaped headlights on the sides of a rectangular grille, and two air intakes also designed on its front bumpers.
+The rear end is pronounced by an outward sticking bumper and angular taillights.
 Some of the variants come with steel wheels, and some are equipped with thirteen inches alloy wheels that are a pretty good option.